 Time to Pork Out!

-When your pig is fully cooked, set up a long table for family-style dining and cover with an outdoor grilling table cover that will allow for quick cleanup.
+When your pig is fully cooked, set up a long table for family-style dining and cover with a table cover or newspaper that will allow for quick cleanup.

 Carve up your pig and serve alongside the bacon cheeseburgers and your choice of sides.
 The only thing missing now is a perfectly paired cocktail.
 Set up a drink station and prep with ingredients for the summer’s coolest cocktails.
 Choose any of these recipes from Esquire and serve up over ice (we love the Salty Bird!).
 Personalize any of our custom Styrofoam cups for the final touch on this perfect pig roast!